-If you live in a Greystar-owned property and feel you’re paying too much in rent, fill out the form on this page and share your story.
+If you live in a property owned by one of these companies and feel you’re paying too much in rent, fill out the form on this page and share your story.
 You may be able to help get a class action lawsuit started.

 How Could a Class Action Help?

-If filed and successful, a class action lawsuit could help tenants get back some rent money and force the company to put an end to any practices found to be illegal.
+If filed and successful, a class action lawsuit could help tenants get back some rent money and force property managers to put an end to any practices found to be illegal.

-If you rent in a Greystar-owned building and feel like you’re paying too much to live there, attorneys working with ClassAction.org want to hear your story.
+If you rent in a building owned by any of the property managers listed below and feel like you’re paying too much to live there, attorneys working with ClassAction.org want to hear your story: